The Professional’s Guide to Buying an M-Series Mac

 Storage: 1TB SSD, but I'd agree in a heartbeat to a 2TB SSD.

-I want a sub $2k desktop, but it needs to be functional.
-The Mac Mini @ $1899.
+I want a sub $2k desktop, but it needs to be pro grade.
+The Mac Mini @ $1999

 This is a killer system.
-It's not a Max or an Ultra, but it has loads to love, including a revamped ability to drive more than one screen.
+It's not a Max or an Ultra, but it has loads to love.
 It's almost a mini Studio.
 If they'd only let me have the Max chip (vs. the Pro.)
 But they don't.

 Storage: A 1 TB SSD, which you're bored by me saying by now.

-Notes: This system can be configured with 10 Gig Ethernet.
-If you're running any sort of shared storage, you 100% want to buy hardware with 10Gig E.
+This system can be configured with 10 Gig Ethernet.
+If you're running any sort of shared storage, you 100% want to buy hardware with 10Gig E. This upgrade will take you north of the $2000 mark, but only by $99.

 I wanted to create a great system without it being, "Oh, I ticked every box except the SSD box."